To stream using OBS Classic, you first need to download the program on their website here

 Your Play Path/Stream Key can be found back on the Smashcast website under the Studio > Channel page.

-If for any reason you ever need to reset your stream key, you can also do that from your Smashcast Studio > Channel page.
+If for any reason you ever need to reset your stream key, you can also do that from your Smashcast Settings > Channel page.

 5. Next is the Video tab.